charleennewland/blog/kaizen_workshop_2.md

 </p>
 <h5 align="center"> Current State Map</h1>

+The current state map serves as a baseline for comparison when designing a future state map.

 After drawing the current state map, you will have to:

 - **Create a leaner process** that eliminates or reduces waste, improves flow, and better aligns production with customer demand, based on the analysis of the current state;